freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 650.1

-Okay, you have some options to enter.
-Next, you need to someone enter one of those options.
+Okay, you have some options displaying.
+Next, you need to get input from whoever is using the program.
 Use the `read` command to read input into a variable called `MAIN_MENU_SELECTION`.

 #### HINTS